Need a guide through the world of games? Our newsletter shows you why play matters.

 What does it mean for brands?

 As of now, most branded servers are endemic to games: game studios, hardware and software companies, and streamers’ communities.
-Recently, many musicians and record labels have also entered into the space (which is not surprising, given how many musicians have also turned to Twitch).
+In 2020, many musicians and record labels also entered into the space (which is not surprising, given how many musicians also turned to Twitch during quarantine).
 Nonendemic brands can adapt some of the principles and best practices laid out by these early adopters.
 We’ll dive into a few examples below and explain how these brands use Discord to provide value to their communities.

 Four reasons people use Discord